isaacmues/recipes/steamed_pudding.md

 Add the ground cloves.
 Add a pinch of salt and mix.

-Put the mix in the basin cover with buttered baking parchment and tinfoil.
+Put the mix in the basin and cover with buttered baking parchment and tinfoil.
 Steam for 1.5 hours.